 Windows Recovery Environment

 Windows Recovery Environment (WinRE) is used primarily to help save or salvage your Windows operating system.
-It is available on the Windows 8, Windows Vista, Windows 7 and Windows Server 2008 DVD's and was a replacement for the Windows XP and 2000 recovery console.
+It is available on the Windows 8, Windows Vista, Windows 7 and Windows Server 2008 DVD's and was a replacement for the Windows XP and 2000 recovery console. |

-Unlike the recovery console, WinRE does not require an administrator password to function so giving you access to a set of tools developed to make you and your operating systems day.
+function so giving you access to a set of tools developed to make you and your operating systems day.
 It can also be used to fix, repair or salvage Windows XP.
+The following features are available in WinRE:

 Note - Although WinRE is run from the install DVD of 8, Vista, 7 or server 2008, it can be installed on some OEM computers through the F8 menu on boot.